Las Vegas Workers’ Compensation Attorney

 Under Nevada workers’ compensation laws, employees who are injured while performing the duties of their jobs are entitled to receive workers’ compensation benefits from their employers’ insurance companies regardless of fault, except in rare situations.

-If your employer’s workers’ compensation insurance company failed to respond to your claim for medical care or lost wages before the 30-day deadline, denied your benefits claim for on-the-job injuries, or sent you a determination letter that you would like to dispute, our Las Vegas workers’ compensation lawyers can help you get paid.
+If your employer’s workers’ compensation insurance company failed to respond to your claim for medical care or lost wages before the 30-day deadline, denied your benefits claim for work-related injuries, or sent you a determination letter that you would like to dispute, our Las Vegas workers’ compensation lawyers can help you get paid.

 Filing an Appeal in a Workers’ Compensation Insurance Case